Michalx106/RaspberryPiServer2/server/README.md

 ## Persistent metrics history storage

-Historical samples are written to a local SQLite database using the `sqlite3` driver.
+Historical samples are written to a local SQLite database powered by the `sql.js` WebAssembly driver, avoiding the need for native build toolchains during deployment.
 By default the database file lives at `./data/metrics-history.db` (relative to the `server/` directory).
 The folder is created automatically when the server starts.
 Set the `METRICS_DB_PATH` environment variable to move the database elsewhere—relative values are resolved from the server directory, while absolute values are used as-is.
 Regardless of location, the file should be stored on persistent storage (for example the Raspberry Pi's SD card) so that history survives restarts.